kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ## The Kubernetes network model

 Every `Pod` gets its own IP address, maximum one per IP family.
-This means you do not need need to deal with mapping container ports to host ports in order to expose the `Pods` services on the network.
+This means you do not need to deal with mapping container ports to host ports in order to expose the `Pods` services on the network.
 This creates a clean, backwards-compatible model where `Pods` can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load